ratsakatika/camera-traps/README.md

 1. Clone the repository.
 2. Download the [detection and classification models](#-models) and move them to the [models](models) directory.
 3. Create the camera traps virtual environment with conda (environment.yml) or pip (requirement.txt -  Python <3.12, >=3.9 ONLY).
 4. Create a dedicated email account to receive the 4G camera trap photos and generate an app password.
-Your email provider **must** support app passwords (e.g. <a href="https://myaccount.google.com/apppasswords" target="_blank">Gmail</a>).
+Your email provider **must** support app passwords (e.g. <a href="https://myaccount.google.com/apppasswords" target="_blank">Gmail - requires two-factor authentication set up</a>).
 5. Set up your 4G camera trap to send photos to this dedicated email address.
 6. Create a bot in Telegram using @BotFather and note down the bot token (<a href="https://core.telegram.org/bots/tutorial" target="_blank">detailed instructions here</a>).
 7. Create a group in Telegram, add the bot to the group and make it an admin.
 Then note down the group's <a href="https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android" target="_blank">chat ID</a> (do this AFTER adding the bot - the chat ID should start with '#-100')
-8. Update the config.yaml file with your email account settings, and Telegram chat ID and bot token.
+8. Update the config.yaml.example file with your email account settings, and Telegram chat ID and bot token.
+Save this file as config.yaml.
 9. Update the [camera locations](data/camera_locations.csv) CSV file with your camera(s) details, location and a google maps link.
 10. Verify that the settings in the the [alert system script](scripts/advanced_alert_system.py) meet your requirements.
 11. Activate the virtual environment and run the alert system script: `python3 scripts/advanced_alert_system.py`